xeolabs/xeometry-guide/visibility.md

 # Visibility

-You can independently show and hide each object in your viewer.
+You can independently show and hide each object in your xeometry viewer.

 ### Example